Encrypting research data

 Encryption is a method of protecting sensitive research data by turning it into an unreadable code that only people with special passwords or keys can view.

-Researchers are often required to encrypt sensitive research data to meet legal, ethical, and contractual requirements.
+Researchers may be required to encrypt sensitive research data to meet legal, ethical, and contractual requirements.
 This may be important when you are sharing or storing data to protect participants' privacy or to follow best practices in your research discipline.

 Encrypted data transfer services